Looking for free things to do in Miami? You have come to the right place!

 When in Miami, it’s almost wrong not to visit the beach!
 Having 825 miles of sandy shoreline, South Beach is the place to go!

 South Beach, also known as SoBe, is a picturesque 4-mile coastline and one of the world’s most famous beaches!
-It should not be missed, especially since it is free!
+It should be noticed, especially since it is free!
 So grab a cooler and head to the beach!

 3.2 Visit the Pier at South Pointe Park

-South Pointe Park, which was once an abode to police horse stables, was donated to Miami Beach by the federal government in 1979.
+South Pointe Park, once an abode to police horse stables, was donated to Miami Beach by the federal government in 1979.

-It would help if you also took a stroll along the 450-foot-long pier, which was renovated for $4.8 million in 2014.
+It would help if you also took a stroll along the 450-foot-long pier, renovated for $4.8 million in 2014.

 3.3 Take Yoga Classes at Bayfront Park